 Funded by a Kickstarter campaign back in 2013, Habitica is a productivity app that helps you achieve your goals and manage everyday tasks.

 Starting at level 1 with no equipment, the user earns XP for performing tasks of different complexity, from routine household chores to completing an art project.
 With gaining experience and reaching new levels, you get to join a guild, unlock new armor, weapons, and even pets.
 Failing to perform chores from your to-do list leads to losing health, equipment, and ultimately “dying” and going back to the previous level.

 The old-school pixel design certainly adds charm to the app – perhaps that’s why it has more than 3 millions of users worldwide and a pretty active community of “players”.

 The Chinese e-commerce giant needs no introduction.
 Their annual big sale might be an obvious trick, as anyone who knows how to monitors prices can tell, but it still works.
 Every year on 11/11, millions of customers go on Aliexpress to purchase billions worth of products.
 And before the big sale, the website offers its users to win free coupons by playing games.

-In developers’ own words, Zombies, Run is an 8-week workout experience that combines storytelling and fitness.
-It is built as a story of the last survivor in a post-apocalyptic world filled with zombies.
 The player needs to keep moving (walking, jogging, running, etc.) to complete missions from the game, collecting supplies on the way and occasionally speeding up to escape from zombies.
 Over 1 million users are using this app to stay active.